Alejandro-LH/ALEJANDRO-LH/README.md

 <h3 align="center">
 Engineering student in Intelligent Computing at Universidad de Colima, México.
-I design and build real software and hardware systems from mobile applications and backend APIs to IoT devices and embedded solutions.
+I build practical software and hardware solutions from mobile applications and backend systems to IoT devices and automation projects.
 </h3>

 </div>